Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Create a separate Kinesis data stream for Station A with two shards, and stream Station A sensor data to the new stream.
 - [ ] Modify the partition key to use the sensor ID instead of the station name.
 - [ ] Reduce the number of sensors in Station A from 10 to 5 sensors.

-### An Amazon Redshift database contains sensitive user data.
-Logging is necessary to meet compliance requirements.
-The logs must contain database authentication attempts, connections, and disconnections.
-The logs must also contain each query run against the database and record which database user ran each query.
-Which steps will create the required logs?

-- [ ] Enable Amazon Redshift Enhanced VPC Routing.
-Enable VPC Flow Logs to monitor traffic.
-- [ ] Allow access to the Amazon Redshift database using AWS IAM only.
-Log access using AWS CloudTrail.
-- [ ] Enable audit logging for Amazon Redshift using the AWS Management Console or the AWS CLI.
-- [ ] Enable and download audit reports from AWS Artifact.

 ### A company is building a data lake and needs to ingest data from a relational database that has time-series data.
 The company wants to use managed services to accomplish this.
 The process needs to be scheduled daily and bring incremental data only from the source into Amazon S3.
 What is the MOST cost-effective approach to meet these requirements?